ProgrammerAhmedO/Scraper/README.md

 To filter the data, you can use query parameters.
 For example, to filter data with titles containing the word "example," use the URL: **http://localhost:8000/api/data/?title_contains=example.**
 <img width="1438" alt="Screenshot 2023-08-29 at 1 44 13 PM" src="https://github.com/ProgrammerAhmedO/Scraper/assets/84571800/b5e37a64-822c-4e57-a937-cf82fe554917">

+## Access the API (FastAPI Application):
+The API exposes the scraped data and supports filtering based on specific criteria.
+To access the API, use the following URL: **http://localhost:8000/scraped_data/.**
+To filter the data, you can use query parameters.
+For example, to filter data with titles containing the word "example," use the URL: **http://localhost:8000/scraped_data/?title=example.**

 ## Superuser Access